mike38b/kubernetes-the-hard-way/README.md

-> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+> This tutorial is a modified version of the original developed by [Mumshad Mannambeth ](https://github.com/mmumshad/kubernetes-the-hard-way).
+This version specificly modified for MAC M1 users

-# Kubernetes The Hard Way On VirtualBox
+# Kubernetes The Hard Way On Parallels MAC ARM

-This tutorial walks you through setting up Kubernetes the hard way on a local machine using VirtualBox.
+This tutorial walks you through setting up Kubernetes the hard way on a local machine using Parallels Arm.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

-This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+This tutorial is a modified version of the version by [Mumshad Mannambeth ](https://github.com/mmumshad/kubernetes-the-hard-way)
-While the original one uses GCP as the platform to deploy kubernetes,  we use VirtualBox and Vagrant to deploy a cluster on a local machine.
-If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)
+This version target users with M1 M2 ARM OSX

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!